drthakur/servicenow-alerting-extension/README.md

 1. In System Definition > Plugins, search for "JSON Web Service".
 2. Right-click "JSON Web Service" and click "Activate/Upgrade".

+##Package

+Run ant from servicenow-alerting-extension directory.
+This will create the following file in the dist directory: ServiceNowAlertingExtension.zip.

 ##Installation

+###1.
+Download and unzip ServiceNowAlertingExtension.zip

+Download and unzip the ServiceNowAlertingExtension.zip file into your <Controller-Home> directory.

-1. Modify the paremeters in the IntegrationsSDK/CustomNotification/ticketing/createServiceNowTicket/params.sh file as follows:
+###2.
+Modify the parameters in the ``<Controller Home>/custom/actions/createServiceNowTicket/params.sh`` file as follows:

 	a.
 Assign the ASSIGN\_TO variable to be a person or department account that is authorized in the ServiceNow system and to which auto generated tickets can be assigned.